franfurey/appears_api_pip_package/README.md

 ## Usage
 ### Initial configuration
-First, import the client and create an instance with your credentials:
+Import the client and create an instance with your credentials:

 ```bash
 from appears_api.client import AppEEARSClient